Crunch-io/crunch-cube/README.md

 ## Changes

+#### 1.11.0
+- Significant refactor of the frozen cube code (even thought most of the logic is the same)

 #### 1.10.6
 - Fix index error by fixing the indexing array type to int (it used to default to float when the indexed array is empty)